ronenzaslaver/bbtest/README.md

 ```

 The build above uses a `requirments.txt` file which need to be updated every
 time a new package is added.
-Just run `pipenv lock -r > requirments.txt` and
+Just run `pipenv lock -r > requirements.txt` and
 don't forget to commit the change.

 ## Working with devpi